How To Comment on a Performance Review, With Examples

 • "Different work styles or personalities have sometimes hindered my ability to work effectively in a team, but I'm taking action on adapting my approach."

-• “Being part of a team is new to me, but I’m learning how to engage effectively with others and contribute to a synergistic process.”
+• "Being part of a team is new to me, but I'm learning how to engage effectively with others, working on delegating tasks, and contributing to a synergistic process."

 4. Job performance